brudi4550/PointCloudViewer/README.md

 ![main page1](/images_user_manual/main_page_public_clouds.png)

-In order to uploud own your own files or view the uploaded files, the user (if not already registered, must create an account) must log in.
+In order to uploud own your own files or view the uploaded files, the user must log in.
+(If the user is not already registered, an acoount must be created)

 ![main page2](/images_user_manual/main_page_both_tables.png)